 All the drawbacks associated with the drone, notwithstanding, the drone does have plenty of attractive features.
-It can be maneuvered with the help of a smartphone or tablet and boasts the headless mode which is a great mode to have given that the JJRC H37 Selfie Pocket Drone has been designed for the beginner level drone pilots.
-Like all other selfie drones, it can hover in the air to capture incredible selfies.
+It can be maneuvered with the help of a smartphone or tablet and boasts the headless mode which is a great mode to have given that the JJRC H37 Selfie Pocket Drone has been designed for beginner level drone pilots.
+Like all the best foldable selfie drones, it can hover in the air to capture incredible selfies.

-It is also equipped with the more sophisticated G-sensor mode which is essentially the Follow Me mode that utilizes simpler technology to follow the object around rather than using facial and image recognition features employed in the higher end selfie drones.
+It is also equipped with the more sophisticated G-sensor mode which is essentially the Follow Me mode that utilizes simpler technology to follow the object around rather than using facial and image recognition features employed in the best foldable selfie drones.

 - User friendly.
 The G-sensor mode along with headless mode is fun to fly